fungiboletus/vezor_vs_speedgoat/README.md

 ## Perhaps Get Both

-I'm happy about the Rossignol Vezor.
+I'm happy about the Rossignol Vezor and I would say it's worth buying.
 I hope Rossignol will stay in this price range because I'm not ready to spend the double on alternative plastic shoes (carbon fiber is mostly plastic by the way).
 I will also likely continue to buy Hoka Speedgoats because they are great.
 And remember to buy shoes that fit your feet.